1/23/2019

 Chief Financial Officer

-The only thing I would mention, Rick, that maybe clarify the point you made is because they're whole numbers, there's rounding in there too.
+The only thing I would mention, Rick, to maybe clarify the point you made is because they're whole numbers, there's rounding in there too.
 So the fact that one stays at five from one period to the next period doesn't mean we extend it.
 It just means that it hadn't crossed over from a rounding perspective.

 speaker